 You will find this Indian pasta salad to be wonderful for any occasion, whether you are looking for potluck salad recipes, something tasty to take along to a picnic, a nice dish to serve for lunch with bread and maybe some kind of baby leaf salad, or simply a deliciously different buffet dish.

-If you’re looking for something more classic, Italian rather than fusion, you might like to compare this recipe with our pasta salad and parmesan cheese recipe.
+If you’re looking for something more classic, Italian rather than fusion, you might like to compare this recipe with a pasta salad and parmesan cheese recipe.

 Warm or Cold, Indian Pasta Salad is Always Good